WHO downgrades COVID pandemic, says it’s no longer emergency

 In fact, some of the countries that suffered the worst COVID-19 death tolls were previously judged to be the best-prepared for a pandemic, including the U.S. and Britain.
 According to WHO data, the number of deaths reported in Africa account for just 3% of the global total.

-WHO made its decision to lower its highest level of alert on Friday, after convening an expert group on Thursday.
-The U.N. agency doesn’t “declare” pandemics, but first used the term to describe the outbreak in March 2020, when the virus had spread to every continent except Antarctica, long after many other scientists had said a pandemic was already underway.
+WHO doesn’t “declare” pandemics, but first used the term to describe the outbreak in March 2020, when the virus had spread to every continent except Antarctica, long after many other scientists had said a pandemic was already underway.

 WHO is the only agency mandated to coordinate the world’s response to acute health threats, but the organization faltered repeatedly as the coronavirus unfolded.

 In January 2020, WHO publicly applauded China for its supposed speedy and transparent response, even though recordings of private meetings obtained by The Associated Press showed top officials were frustrated at the country’s lack of cooperation.

 WHO also recommended against members of the public wearing masks to protect against COVID-19 for months, a mistake many health officials say cost lives.